Carbon emissions

 Sun shines through the trees and onto leaves in the forest

-We know that reducing carbon emissions is critical in the effort to combat climate change, and we are setting ambitious targets for ourselves in this area.
-We have already made good progress, reducing our carbon emissions by 20% betweem 2010 and 2020, but we now want to go even further.
+We know that reducing carbon emissions is critical in the effort to combat climate change, and we’re setting ambitious targets for ourselves in this area.
+We’ve already made good progress, reducing our carbon emissions by 20% since 2010, but we now want to go even further.

-Our target is to reduce our carbon emissions by a further 30% by 2030 from a baseline year of 2020.
+Our target is to reduce our carbon emissions by 30% by 2030 from a baseline year of 2020.

 Where we are

-• We have switched our grid electricity to 100% renewable energy, reducing our carbon footprint by 21% and saving more than 13,000 tonnes of carbon each year
+• We’ve switched our grid electricity to 100% renewable energy, reducing our carbon footprint by 21% and saving more than 13,000 tonnes of carbon each year

-• At Sherwood Forest, renewable biogas from a nearby anaerobic digestion plant is piped directly to our village and used to generate 80% of the electricity we use.
-This biogas also provides most of the heat for our Subtropical Swimming Paradise at Sherwood Forest.
+• At Sherwood Forest, renewable biogas from a nearby anaerobic digestion plant is piped directly to our village and used to generate around 80% of the electricity we use.
+This biogas also provides most of the heat for our Subtropical Swimming Paradise and Aqua Sana Forest Spa.

-• At Woburn Forest, our entire village (including lodges, the Subtropical Swimming Paradise and central buildings) are connected to a district heating network, which is supplied with heat from sustainably sourced woodchip, topped up with heat from natural gas as required.
-This has removed the need for boilers in any of the lodges at Woburn Forest
+• At Woburn Forest, our entire village (including all lodges, the Subtropical Swimming Paradise, Aqua Sana Forest Spa, The Venue and all central buildings) are connected to a district heating network, which is supplied with heat from sustainably sourced woodchip, topped up with heat from natural gas as required.
+This means that all lodges at Woburn Forest are off the gas grid and supplied with 100% district heat and renewable electricity

-• We have switched to low energy lighting in all of our central buildings and more than 4,000 lodges
+• We’ve switched to low energy lighting in all our central buildings and lodges

-• We have replaced the grilling equipment in our restaurant kitchens and refrigeration equipment in our ParcMarkets with energy efficient and low carbon alternatives
+• Wherever possible, we’ve replaced the grilling equipment in our restaurant kitchens and refrigeration equipment in our ParcMarkets with energy-efficient and low-carbon alternatives

-• We are well on track to replace our entire fleet with electric or hybrid vehicles by 2030 and now offer 100 electric vehicle charging points at each village for guests to use.
-These units are supplied with zero carbon renewable electricity (80% of which is generated via biogas at Sherwood Forest), so our electric vehicle using guests drive home carbon free
+• We’re well on track to replace our entire fleet with electric or hybrid vehicles by 2030 and now offer 100 electric vehicle charging points at each village for guests to use.
+These units are supplied with zero carbon renewable electricity), so guests using electric vehicles can drive home carbon free

-• We use solar power to generate renewable energy at four of our villages and our Head Office building
+• While the forest is not the best place for solar power, we have some solar power installed to generate renewable energy at four of our villages and our head office building – Forest House

 Where we're going

-• We are planning to install more air source heat pumps as we add or renovate buildings.
-The largest installation currently planned is at Longford Forest, where we are adding 198 new lodges.
+• We’re planning to install more air source heat pumps as we add or renovate buildings.
+The largest installation currently planned is at Longford Forest in Ireland, where we’re adding 198 new lodges.
 The heating supply for these lodges will focus on district heating from a large central air source heat pump.
 As this system will be powered by 100% renewable, zero carbon electricity, the energy supply to these lodges will be extremely low carbon

-• We will continue to transition our fleet to 100% electric or hybrid vehicles as we replace vehicles
+• We’ll continue to transition our fleet to 100% electric or hybrid vehicles as we replace vehicles

-• To reduce the carbon impact of our restaurants, where possible we are shifting from using gas to using electricity in our kitchens
+• To reduce the carbon impact of our restaurants, where possible we’re shifting from using gas to using electricity in our kitchens

-• We are working with our largest suppliers to encourage and support them to reduce their emissions
+• We’re working with our largest suppliers, with support from Nottingham Trent University, to encourage and support them to reduce their emissions

 How we're doing

-We are aiming to reduce the carbon emissions from our villages and head office by 30% by 2030.
+We’re aiming to reduce the carbon emissions from our villages and Forest House by 30% by 2030.

 Figure 1: Stacked bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK and Ireland operations.
 See text description of figure 1 for a full description of the image.
 See full dataset for all data.
 Figure 1: Stacked bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK and Ireland operations